Youth Behavioral Health First Aid

 New Jersey social workers will receive seven (7) clinical continuing education hours for participating in this course.

-Youth Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.
-Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
-The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
+Youth Behavioral Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a Behavioral Health or addictions challenge or is in crisis.
+Youth Behavioral Health First Aid is primarily designed for adults who regularly interact with young people.
+The course introduces common Behavioral Health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including ADHD), and eating disorders.

 About the Trainers